bryanwweber/orbital-mechanics-notes/orbital-maneuvers/plane-change-example.md

 ## Solution

-From our analysis Eq. {eq}`eq:plane-change-delta-v-scalar` for $\Delta v$, we expect that plane changes at altitude will be more efficient than in LEO because the speed decreases for higher altitude orbits.
+From our analysis @eq:plane-change-delta-v-scalar for $\Delta v$, we expect that plane changes at altitude will be more efficient than in LEO because the speed decreases for higher altitude orbits.
 Likewise, we expect that the maneuvers that require a plane change will require more $\Delta v$ than the one that doesn't.

 To start, we need to define the various radii, specific orbital energies, and speeds of the initial and final orbits.